NafiurSiddiqui/NextJS-learner/README.md

 3. `getStaticProps` - fetched the data with the given `id`.

 Go to [posts](utils/posts.js) utility function and see [getAllPostsIds](utils/posts.js#37) function.
 You must return `param` object with name of the dynamic file in our case `id`.
 See at the bottom functions of [[id].js](pages/posts/[id].js).

+## Renedering markdown content

+you need a library to parse markdown content.
+Let's use `remark` here. go ahead and run `npm install remark remark-html`.